Guide summary

 FAQ

-Do mesh systems reduce speed?
+Does mesh reduce speed?